7unom/ShoppingMallDataPipelineAndAnalytics/README.md

 This part of the project is pivotal for converting raw transaction data into a format that is suitable for further analysis.
 It ensures that the data is structured, cleaned, and loaded into the appropriate data store, enabling the generation of valuable insights for the retail business.

 ## Data Analysis and Insights

-The project has yielded insights into sales trends, customer behavior, and product performance, aiding in informed decision-making.
+The project has yielded insights into sales trends, and product performance, aiding in informed decision-making.
 A dashboard will be provided in due time.

 ## References